 Suppose a large-scale transportation project is developed to support 100,000 new homes within a growth area.
 A request to offset projected pollution from the new homes might come many years after elements of the transportation project are initiated.
 When the request is made, what are the consequences of finding insufficient BMP's exist to offset pollution projected to be generated by the housing development the transportation project supports?
 In one outcome, pressure from government, citizens, and developers could result in the transportation project moving forward only to find the housing it's intended to serve cannot be built due to insufficient offset capacity.
 In another outcome, the transportation project could be halted or substantially altered to accommodate a need to identify yet-to-be-determined pollution reduction capacity through BMP establishment, leading to dashed expectations among government, citizens, and developers, which in turn could lead to political fallout and/or lawsuits.
-In a third outcome, offsets could be purchased at the beginning of the project, but project well down the development pipeline.
+In a third outcome, offsets could be purchased at the beginning of the project, but project modifications later on could result in a need for more offsets than are available, stopping the project well down the development pipeline.
 "Offset generation capacity" established prior to consideration of such projects could avoid many of these challenges.